 Day 6: Queen Elizabeth / Bwindi Impenetrable National Park

 On a morning game drive in Queen Elizabeth National Park, we may be fortunate to spot the park’s famous tree-climbing lions.
 Continuing into the western mountains, visit a local school (time permitting) before reaching Bwindi Impenetrable National Park and our gorilla-trekking base in the rain forest.
 The park, whose name aptly references the dense forests it encompasses, is home to roughly half the world’s remaining mountain gorillas.
 Though best known for its outstanding gorilla trekking, it also provides refuge to chimpanzees, monkeys, elephants and various small antelope.
 Bwindi is also a top Uganda birding destination, with 23 of Uganda’s 24 Albertine Rift endemics, including threatened species such as African green broadbill and Shelley's crimson wing.

 Days 7 & 8: Gorilla Trekking in Bwindi

 Within the World Heritage Site that is Bwindi Impenetrable Forest, discover one of nature travel’s peak experiences: a visit with wild gorillas in their natural habitat.
-About 1,063 wild mountain gorillas remain in the world, and Bwindi is home to about 459—a population that is growing, but still threatened by the increasing human population in the surrounding communities.
+Just over a thousand wild mountain gorillas remain in the world, and Bwindi is home to about 460—a population that is growing but still threatened by the increasing human population in the surrounding communities.
 Our safari includes two chances to spend time among the gorillas, often at very close range.
 Early in the morning, we depart on a trek through the dense rain forest on a quest to locate one of the habituated family groups.
 Our local guides are expert trackers, reading signs of the gorillas’ recent presence in the undergrowth.
 Finally we hear and see them, watching enrapt as they sit in and among the trees, chewing leaves, babies clinging to mothers’ backs, juveniles swinging from branches, and a big male silverback surveying it all.
 It’s hard to tell who is more intrigued with the other, the gorillas or us!
 If time permits, we’ll visit Conservation Coffee, a local co-op of farmers who grow, process and roast beans to sell at a premium that benefits gorilla conservation.
 We may have a chance to walk through the coffee fields, pick some beans, and see firsthand how this sustainable community enterprise unfolds.